eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/inform/architecture.md

 :::

-Now the minimal Setup for data exchange is in place.
+The minimal Setup for data exchange is in place.
 Now you are able to provide and exchange data.

 ## What language does Catena-X speak? / Asset Administration Shell with Aspect Models define the language in Catena-X

+When it comes to a desired data exchange, it as an utmost concern to be able to find the data on the one hand, and to understand the data on the other hand.
+Especially if you want to provide or consume data to or from an audience you might not know in advance.

+--->>> Continue here

 :::danger